 Whether you’re building a van for a new life or for a weekend escape, a refrigerator is an essential item for your campervan.
 With so many options on the market, choosing the best camper fridge can be quite an overwhelming task.

 When we bought our van it came fitted with a two-way Electrolux absorption fridge, which could run off electricity or gas.
-We wanted to live off grid and didn’t want to rely on propane to fuel the fridge, so we installed solar panels.
+We wanted to live off grid and didn’t want to rely on gas to fuel our fridge, so we installed solar panels.

-However, we soon discovered that this fridge wasn’t very energy efficient when running on 12v and quickly depleted the batteries.
+However, we soon discovered that this type of fridge wasn’t very energy efficient when running on 12v and quickly depleted the batteries.
 So the hunt was on for a more energy efficient fridge!

 We spent a long time researching and deciding which fridge to buy as it was easily the single most expensive thing in our van.
-We chose the Dometic Coolmatic CRX80 fridge freezer.
+After our research we chose the Dometic Coolmatic CRX80 fridge freezer.

 This is the best campervan fridge for us because: